capthehacker99/Grammar-Checker/README.md

 # Grammar-Checker
 <img src="Grammar%20Checker/icons/128x128.png" width="128">
-This doesn't really check any grammar but used for school stuff ;)
+This doesn't really check any grammar but is used for school stuff ;)

 ## Installation